How We Deployed a Scalable, Secure Website for PDEA Pune Using AWS Elastic Beanstalk

 Cleaned the project and redeployed.

-Problem: Backend API returned 302
+Problem: Backend API returned 302 redirect loops or failed silently.

 Solution: